Parkinson’s disease care

 - Parkinson’s disease is rare in children.

-How Parkinson’s is diagnosed
+How Parkinson’s disease is diagnosed

 Symptoms may be mild at first.
 For instance, you may have a mild tremor or a slight feeling that one leg is stiff and dragging.
 Symptoms may affect one or both sides of the body.